dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

 > Comparative mass: Proton is 1837 times heavier than an electron

+### Comparative mass and electrical flow in fluids

 - electrons are (-1) charge, but their mass is almost 2,000 times smaller than a single proton. so, they move much faster through neural networks than do the ions.